bartificer/programming-by-stealth/docs/pbs69.md

 ### A Basic Collapsing Navbar

-Below is the code for a Navbar that will collapse for breakpoints smaller than medium and that contains just a single Nav consisting of two links, and a dropdown containing three additional links.
+Below is the code for a Navbar that will collapse for breakpoints smaller than medium and that contains just a single Nav consisting of two links, and a drop-down containing three additional links.
 You’ll find this example as the first Navbar in `pbs69a.html` in [this instalment’s ZIP file](https://www.bartbusschots.ie/s/wp-content/uploads/2019/01/pbs69.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs69.zip).

-Re-size the window to see the Navbar collapse into just a hamburger button at small sizes.
+Resize the window to see the Navbar collapse into just a hamburger button at small sizes.
 Click the Hamburger to hide and show the Nav items on small screens.

 ```html
 <nav class="navbar navbar-expand-md navbar-dark bg-dark" id="navbar1">